elasticluster/elasticluster/docs/playbooks.rst

                 for the GNU `R language`_ and statistical system.
 ==============  =======================================================

-This playbook installs the `R language`_ interpreter and a few additional libraries.
+This playbook installs the `R language`_ interpreter (version 3.5) and a few additional libraries.
 R binaries installed by ElastiCluster come from 3rd-party repositories which (normally) provide more up-to-date releases compared to the OS packages.

 The following extra variables can be set to control installation of additional R libraries: